 Tewodross has received numerous awards and recognition for his work in video and animation such as The SONY Innovator's Award in Animation; Sony Corporation, New York, NY, First Place for Animation from The Maafa Film & Video Festival, Brooklyn, NY, The Paul Robeson Award in Film and Video, Newark Museum of Art, Newark, NJ, The Annual Rosebud Independent Film & Video Competition, Washington, DC, The National Black Programming Consortium's Prized Pieces, Columbus, OH.

-He also has produced animation, visuals and video projections for theatrical productions such as The Pitmen Painters, Caesar & Dada, The Thunder Thigh Review, Paige In Full, Liner Notes, Slam Theatre 1.0, Where My Girls At? and Galactic Ritual: A Hip-Hop Theatre Experience, and others.
+He also has produced animation, visuals and video projections for theatrical productions such as The Pitmen Painters, Caesar & Dada, The Thunder Thigh Review, Paige In Full, Liner Notes, Slam Theatre 1.0, Where My Girls At? and Galactic Ritual: A Hip-Hop Theatre Experience, and Sole Defined.

 Tewodross or “Teo” as he affectionately called, received his BA in Art/Photographic Media from Morgan State University, and an MFA in Imaging & Digital Arts from UMBC.
 He also taught animation and motion graphics at Howard University and Prince George’s Community College.

 Currently, he serves as an associate professor and program coordinator of visual communication and digital media arts program (VCDMA) and teaches courses in animation, motion graphics, cinematography, new media, hip-hop studies and contemporary (underground) art/design.
 He is a proud member of Kappa Alpha Psi Fraternity, Inc. and AIGA (DC Chapter).